 There are a few other items that I think are great.

 - Lansinoh Nipple Cream– This was a lifesaver, especially in the first few weeks of breastfeeding.
-Your nipples really take a beating as they get accustomed to feedings and these help.
+Your nipples really take a beating as they get accustomed to feedings and this helps and sort of numb the pain and protect your nipples.
 I had cracked nipples at one point and this helped soothe the soreness.

 - Medela Nipple Shield– Because of my period of cracked nipples, I wasn’t able to breastfeed without pain.
 I did a lot of research and finally tried this nipple shield.
 I had to correct my latch while trying to heal at the same time.
-This shield helps baby to get a good latch and breast feed properly, while shielding your nipples because they are not directly on it.
+This shield helps the baby to get a good latch and breastfeed properly while shielding your nipples because they are not directly on it.
 I only had to use it for a couple weeks before Keira got the hang of things and was able to feed without them.

 - Lansinoh Gel Pads– When your milk comes in, your breasts will become hard as a ROCK and it will HURT.
 If you place them in the fridge to get them cold it can relieve pain and swelling.
 Or it can have a double use and be warmed.
 I would pop these babies in the microwave and place them on while I pumped.
 The warm sensation felt great and it encourages your letdown.